SGrondin/bottleneck/README.md

 The current design guarantees reliability and lets clients (limiters) come and go.
 Your application can scale up or down, and clients can be disconnected without issues.

-It is **strongly recommended** that you set a `timeout` (See [Job Options](#job-options)) *on every job*, since that lets the cluster recover from crashed or disconnected clients.
+It is **strongly recommended** that you set an `expiration` (See [Job Options](#job-options)) *on every job*, since that lets the cluster recover from crashed or disconnected clients.
 Otherwise, a client crashing while executing a job would not be able to tell the cluster to decrease its number of "running" jobs.
-By using timeouts, those lost jobs are automatically cleared after the timeout.
-Using timeouts is essential to keeping a cluster reliable in the face of unpredictable application bugs, network hiccups, and so on.
+By using expirations, those lost jobs are automatically cleared after the specified time has passed.
+Using expirations is essential to keeping a cluster reliable in the face of unpredictable application bugs, network hiccups, and so on.

 Network latency between Node.js and Redis is not taken into account when calculating timings (such as `minTime`).
 To minimize the impact of latency, Bottleneck performs the absolute minimum number of state accesses.
 Keeping the Redis server close to your limiters will help you get a more consistent experience.
 Keeping the clients' server time consistent will also help.